MaliosDark/Ollama-Whatsapp/README.md

 ### Prerequisites

+- Ollama  Installed and Running Locally
 - Node.js installed on your machine
 - Venom and Ollama libraries installed via npm
 - CUDA-enabled GPU (optional for GPU acceleration)

 ### Usage

-To use Ollama, execute the `ollama.js` script with Node.js.
+To use Ollama Whatsapp, execute the `ollama.js` script with Node.js.
 Customize the script as needed to tailor the chatbot experience to your requirements.

 ```bash
 node ollama.js